-It is the policy of American Medical Screening, Inc. (AMSI) that all employees shall regard information about AMSI’s patients, clients, staff, or associates as confidential.
+It is the policy of American Medical, Inc. (AMSI) that all employees shall regard information about AMSI’s patients, clients, staff, or associates as confidential.
 Information regarding any patient’s medical records, telephone conversations, family histories and diseases or illnesses shall be restricted to AMSI’s professional and paraprofessional personnel, appropriate business associates or relatives that directly participate in the care of the patient.
 Employees who violate this policy are subject to disciplinary action, including termination from employment.

 The AMSI Board of Directors (BOD) has ultimate responsibility for the approval of the Privacy and Confidentiality of Patient Information Policy and Procedure.
 The BOD delegates policy compliance to the Chief Executive Officer (CEO.)
 The CEO delegates policy review and recommendations to AMSI’s Quality Improvement Committee (QIC).
 The QIC delegates oversight of policy implementation to the Administrative Services Director.
 The Administrative Services Director (ASD) ensures implementation of the standards as outlined below.